Table of contents

 Are there any municipal bylaws governing the use or size of composters?

-There are many models available, some of them very elegant!
-Most hardware stores and garden centers carry them.
-But why not have one made of wood by a local craftsman?
-It's also not very complicated to make your own composter.
+There are many models of composters available, some of them are even very elegant!
+Most hardware stores and garden centres carry them, and it's not very complicated to make your own composter.

 A lid to protect the compost from rain and snow and to control the humidity level

 A means of removing the final product, usually a trap door at the bottom of the composter

 Easy to find or build at home ⚒️